wmvolckmann/wmvolckmann.github.io/about/about.md

   r_text[10] = "A quick way to see if someone respects you or not is to disagree with them about something important.
 Only if they respect you will they accept (or at a bare minimum, tolerate) your disagreement.
 If they snap at you, then they do not respect you: they only respect themselves, and therefore are not worthy of your own respect."

   r_text[11] = "Morals and values are social constructs, and therefore cannot be debated in the same way that objective information can.
-Rather, the persuasive power of morals and values are mostly derived from the character of those who hold such morals and values.
-Ergo being a decent person, behaving in a respectable way, is the most effective way to propagate your own morals and values; and being an antagonistic person, behaving in a destructive way, the least."
+Rather, the persuasive power of morals and values is mostly derived from the character of those who hold such morals and values.
+Ergo being a decent person and behaving in a respectable way is the most effective way to propagate your own morals and values; and being an antagonistic person, behaving in a destructive way, the least."

+  r_text[12] = "We should all thank and celebrate the goodness and decency in the world when we see it.
+Even ordinary, every day goodness and decency have significant value.
+But it is not enough to merely expect goodness and decency from people, because merely expecting something is, in practical terms, indistinguishable from assigning it zero value.
+And you can't expect something if you aren't even willing to assign value to it."

   var i = Math.floor(r_text.length * Math.random());